Tobyhanna State Park

 Bender/Black Bear Swamps Natural Area

-The 1,600-acre Bender/Black Bear Swamps contains acidic shrub swamps.
+The Black Bear and Bender Swamps Natural Area is made up of acidic shrub swamps totaling 1,600 acres.
 Openings through the trees contain sphagnum moss and rare plants and animals.
-Bender/Black Bear Swamps will be maintained in a natural condition by allowing physical and biological processes to operate, usually without direct human intervention.
+Black Bear and Bender Swamps will be maintained in a natural condition by allowing physical and biological processes to operate, usually without direct human intervention.

 Explore natural areas for more information.